 - Don't forget to include the required comments and collaboration statement (as outlined on the course syllabus).
-Failure to do so will result in no credit for the assignment! - If any error messages pop up when your TA hits "Run Module" to grade your homework files, you will lose 50% of your points!
+Failure to do so will result in no credit for the assignment! - If any syntax error messages pop up when your TA hits F5/F6 "Compile and Render" to grade your homework files, you will lose 50% of your points!